naubiomech/TeensyNanoExoCode/CONTRIBUTING.md

 direct changes to main!
 You can and should push changes to feature branches very frequently.
 Once you have THOROUGHLY tested your feature branch, you may submit a pull request to main.
 The feature branch should have a descriptive name.
-For example, if you're working on implementing a new hip controller the branch name would be 'controllername-hip-controller'.
+For example, if you're working on implementing a new hip controller the branch name could be 'controllername-hip-controller'.

+### Branch Deletion
+Once a branch is not needed, meaning that it has been merged and validated, it could be deleted.
+This is up to the creator of the branch or someone cleaning up old branches.
+Its best to keep a branch around in the even that its changes need to be debugged, but if it's properly validated there should be no need to debug the branch.

 ## Libraries